-Also in 2013, the GALC Board Commissioners have been working cohesively and diligently on creating the Land Bank Rules and Regulations to determine the method of distribution of generated revenue and qualification standards.
-Through the merger of the GALC into the Department of Land Management, the attorney assigned to the Department is able to provide advice to the Board Commissioners which will ensure that all legal aspects and equality is exercised during the course of finalizing the Rules and Regulations.
+Also in FY 2014 GALC Board Members continued to work cohesively and diligently in finalizing the Land Bank Rules and Regulations.
+Moreover, the merger of GALC into the Department of Land Management, the attorney assigned to the department has continued to provide legal guidance to the commission which will ensure that all legal aspects and equality is exercised during the course of finalizing the Rules and Regulations.

-Another accomplishment in 2013 was the need to address the accessibility problems original land owners experienced from returned property that is land locked.
-The GALC Board decided that all returned lands be appropriately delineated with easements so no land being returned is land locked.
-While the accomplishments in 2013 have been overwhelming, it is still evident that challenges persist.
-The GALC continues to struggle in getting additional lands to be released by the federal government.
+While the accomplishments in FY 2014 have been positive it is still evident that challenges persist.
+GALC continues to struggle in getting additional lands to be released by the federal government.
 This is a result of the lack of staff and expertise available.